The Ultimate Guide to Ethernet Installation for Home and Small Businesses

 • Look for barriers that could complicate cable runs, such as thick walls, ceilings, floors, and large pieces of furniture.

-• Remember that running cables through walls or ceilings might require a ethernet installers assistance and adherence to building codes.
+• Remember that running cables through walls or ceilings might require an Ethernet installer's assistance and adherence to building codes.

 Plan Cable Routes: